emqx/emqx-docs/en_US/telemetry/telemetry.md

 ## Telemetry Metrics

-The telemetry data we collect includes:
+We collect telemetry data that includes the following:

-1. hardware specifications of the cluster, not including hardware UUID
+- Hardware specifications of the cluster (excluding hardware UUIDs)
-2. cluster topology
+- Cluster topology
-3. EMQX version
+- EMQX version
-4. some configuration enable state
+- The enabled state of certain configurations
-5. feature enablement
+- Feature enablement
-6. plug-in usage
+- Plug-in usage
-7. metrics
+- Metrics

-Telemetry reports data to by encrypting HTTP requests [https://telemetry.emqx.io/api/telemetry](https://telemetry.emqx.io/api/telemetry)y.
+Telemetry data is reported through encrypted HTTP requests to `https://telemetry.emqx.io/api/telemetry`.
 The data is stored securely in our private environment and is not exposed to any public network.

-For telemetry data collection codes, please refer to [apps/emqx_modules/src/emqx_telemetry.erl](https://github.com/emqx/emqx/blob/master/apps/emqx_modules/src/emqx_telemetry.erl).
+For telemetry data collection codes, please refer to [apps/emqx_telemetry/src/emqx_telemetry.erl](https://github.com/emqx/emqx/blob/master/apps/emqx_telemetry/src/emqx_telemetry.erl).
 If you have any questions, please click [Issues](http://github.com/emqx/emqx/issues) to contact us.

 The data transferred example is as follows：